Key points

 For children under the age of 2, a nosebleed could be a sign of something serious.
 In this case, going to an urgent care clinic can be the best way to see a doctor quickly.

-What triggers a nosebleed?
+What can cause a nosebleed?